10 Customer Engagement Metrics Every SaaS Should Track To Measure Engagement

 Conversion rate

-This gives you an insight into how many of your prospects are turning into leads and how much of those leads are converting from a free trial to becoming paid users.
+This gives you an insight into how many of your prospects are turning into leads and how many of those leads are converting from a free trial to becoming paid users.

 The conversion rate shows how users are progressing through the customer lifecycle.
 Here are four important touchpoints to look at: